benglines/immerse/_pages/log.md

 ### Week 16: 9 AUGUST 2021

 #### Goals
-* Build open source SpyDrNet TMR repo
+* Build open source SpyDrNet-TMR repo
-* insert_organs fix/change
+* Change SpyDrNet-SHREC to some how depend on SpyDrNet-TMR

 #### Daily Updates